ALERT - The following amounts have changed for the 2024 tax year:

 Only individuals owing capital gains tax are required to file a capital gains tax return, along with a copy of their federal tax return for the same taxable year.

-The capital gains tax return is due at the same time as the individual's federal income tax return is due.
+Individuals must file their capital gains tax return by the same day as the individual's federal income tax return is due.

-To receive an extension for filing your Washington Capital Gains return you must request an extension for your capital gains tax return by submitting a request electronically through MyDOR on or before April 15.
+To receive an extension for filing your Washington Capital Gain return, you must request an extension for your capital gains tax return by submitting a request electronically through MyDOR on or before April 15.
 To qualify for the extension you must have received a filing extension for your federal income tax return.
 A filing extension does not extend the due date for submitting a payment.

-All taxpayers must electronically file their capital gains excise tax returns, along with a copy of their federal tax return and all required documentation.
-The department may waive the electronic filing requirement for good cause, the waiver must be granted before you file your return.
-To file electronically go to MyDORor select tax preparation software.
+All taxpayers must electronically file their capital gains excise tax returns along with a copy of their federal tax return and all required documentation.
+The department may waive the electronic filing requirement for good cause, however, the waiver must be granted before you file your return.
+To file electronically go to MyDOR or select tax preparation software.

 Penalties will apply to late returns.